 Along with Tina Gross and Amber Billey, I spoke today as part of a virtual PCC (Program for Cooperative Cataloging) meeting program titled “DEI and the PCC: a conversation,” discussing diversity, equity, and inclusion.
-The meeting was recorded and will be made available.
+The meeting was recorded.
 Below is the text of the introductory remarks I made.

 To tell you more about myself, in January I started a temporary, part-time position as the Wikimedian in Residence at the University of Nevada Las Vegas.
 In that role I’m editing and creating Wikidata items to highlight some of the digital resources in the UNLV Special Collections, as well as evaluating tools for bulk editing.
 Previously, I worked for OCLC as one of the two editors of the Dewey Decimal Classification, which involved in-depth research to create new class numbers.
 I was laid off from that role in October.
 I point this out because I’ve heard many calls to make our classification systems more equitable, and I was doing that work, and that work was apparently not valued enough to continue paying me.